… how can you avoid being the next VW?

 Does this sound familiar?
-Are you looking for a way to generate debate and improve decision making?
+Are you looking for a way to generate debate and improve decision-making?

 The Ethics Challenge uses real business issues and provides a framework for discussing the factors that should be considered in order to come to a sound decision.
-The outcome of the decisions is grounded in the business world.
+The outcome of the decision is grounded in the business world.
 The challenge uses three criteria, Return on Capital Employed, Corporate Reputation and Leadership Trust.

 It is a fun way to generate debate and convey important messages to build trust within the organisation, with external shareholder groups and to ensure the long-term sustainability of the organisation.

 The Ethics Challenge will enable those working in your organisation to: